Fallisia

 Fallisia is a genus of the family Plasmodiidae.

 The genus was created by Lainson, Landau and Shaw in 1974.
 A revision of the genus Plasmodium by Levine in 1985 considered this subgenus to be a synonym of Plasmodium.
 The description of a new species Plasmodium siamense by Telford in 1986 lead to a resurrection of this as a subgenus.
 Further revision of its taxonomic status has led to its elevation to genus status.

 Species in this genus infect birds and lizards.

 Diagnostic features

 Species in this genus have the following characteristics:

-The schizonts and gametocytes are found in the circulating leukocytes and thromobcytes.
+The schizonts and gametocytes are found in the circulating leukocytes and thrombocytess.